oubiwann/lxml/README.md

 ## Introduction [&#x219F;](#table-of-contents)

-lxml, or as it is better known, Professor El Xavier Emile, is a wrapper for the Erlang community's [erlsom](https://github.com/willemdj/erlsom) library, providing the following additional features:
+lxml, or as it is better known, Professor El Xavier Emile (A.K.A "El X. Emile"), is a wrapper for the Erlang community's [erlsom](https://github.com/willemdj/erlsom) library, providing the following additional features:

 1. Lispy naming conventions via [LFE]() and [kla](), and
 2. Utility functions for easily accessing parsed XML data